 To investigate phishing attacks, SOCs typically follow the workflow below:

-Obviously, at several points in this workflow there is the potential for the investigation to expose the analyst — and therefore his organization — to cyber risk beyond the intial suspected attack.
+Obviously, at several points in this workflow there is the potential for the investigation to expose the analyst — and therefore his organization — to cyber risk beyond the initial suspected attack.
 That’s why it’s so important to have the proper tools and tradecraft to conduct phishing investigations.

 There’s a risk that phishing sites could contain malicious content.
 It’s important that analysts’ browsing environments are completely segregated from their machine and network to avoid infection to themselves and their organizations.